jackweinbender/sweetpeonies.com/_posts/2011-07-19-munsey-wedding.markdown

 layout: post
 author: tiffany
 title: "Munsey Wedding"
-assets: /assets/images2011-07-19munsey-wedding
+assets: /assets/images/2011-07-19-munsey-wedding/
 categories:
-- flowers
-- in the garden
+- Flowers
+- In The Garden
 - Uncategorized
+tags:
+- Flower Arranging
+- Flowers
+- Wedding
 ---

 The past two weekends have been full of wedding frenzy.
 Two weekends ago, I helped out a friend by coordinating her special day and this past weekend, Kristin and I hosted a bridal luncheon for a sweet bride out at the farm.
 Linda was on a family vacation so it was up to us to plan the luncheon, cater, and put together the arrangements for the wedding.
 So, although busy, it has been a fun two weeks.
 I’m now thinking my nursing degree may be the financial backing for an event planning/flower arranging/catering hobby, if indeed you can call that a “hobby.”
 Now I just need some clients.